‘There are seventeen,’ said the salesman.

 Gillfish was a slim man with a penchant for icing sugar, and would be thirty-six in four years time.
-He reached onto the wall-mounted rack and pulled out the folded glossy, opening it out so that his customer could see.
+He reached onto the wall-mounted rack and pulled out the folded glossy, opening it to allow his customer to see.

-Beg’s eye roved over the small squares which were set in a single row across the middle of the pamphlet.
+Beg’s eye roved over the small coloured squares set in a single row across the middle of the pamphlet.
 ‘I’m looking for a yellow,’ he said, as if to clarify.

 ‘Well this is the right chart,’ replied Gillfish, a little bemused.

 ‘Hmmm,’ said Beg, pondering the graduated illustrations of colour.
 ‘Is this a fair representation of the actual colour?’ he asked finally.

 ‘As good as it can be made, sir,’ replied the salesman.

 ‘What about this one?’ asked Beg, touching his finger to the fifth square from the left.